hmrc/pillar2-service-guide/source/documentation/btn.html.md

 <a href="figures/below-threshold-notification.svg" target="blank"><img src="figures/btn-test-sequence.svg" alt="Sequence diagram showing REST calls for testing Below-Threshold Notification" style="width:520px;" /></a>

 Requirements for the organisation can be checked by sending a GET request using the *Retrieve Obligations and Submissions* endpoint.
-In this example, a UK tax return has already been submitted, but a BTN will still be accepted and supersede the previous submission.
+In this example, the *status* of both the "UKTR" and "GIR" *obligationType* are set to "Open" (ready to accept submissions).

 ```shell
 curl --request GET \